nuxt/nuxt/docs/3.api/3.utils/navigate-to.md

 `navigateTo` is a router helper function that allows programmatically navigating users through your Nuxt application.

 `navigateTo` is available on both server side and client side.
-It can be used within a [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) scope, or directly, to perform page navigation.
+It can be used within the [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context), or directly, to perform page navigation.

 ## Type